MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 1. Go to **Transactions** > **Transactions overview**.
 2. In the **Transactions overview** list, select the transaction to view the **Transaction details** page.

-The __Transaction details__ page displays the transaction status.

-Once your system receives a notification, it must retrieve the __transaction status__ from MultiSafepay.
-The transaction status states whether the payment succeeded or failed, and provides the reason for failure.

 For information about transaction statuses, see [Test payment details](/faq/getting-started/test-payment-details/).

 ## Step 4: Set the notification URL